steenhansen/type-czech/README.md

 ### [67 Page Live Online Editable Tutorial](https://jsfiddle.net/steen_hansen/1Lshcept/?Example-Contents)
 All the examples run on JsFiddle.
+Note that the JsFiddle console will not run small embedded "copy and paste green code examples".

 ### [67 Page Local Editable Tutorial](./example-snippets/example-contents.html)
 All the examples on local browser.